New Video: Patrick McDowell, accused deputy killer, inches out of hiding to surrender to Nassau deputies

-JACKSONVILLE, Fla. — Inching out of a concession stand on his stomach, Patrick McDowell is seen in new video released Wednesday, surrendering to deputies after a five-day-long manhunt back in September.
+JACKSONVILLE, Fla. — Inching out of a concession stand on his stomach, Patrick McDowell is seen in new video surrendering to deputies after a five-day-long manhunt back in September.

 McDowell is accused of fatally shooting Nassau County Deputy Joshua Moyers twice, in the face and the back, during a traffic stop in Callahan on Sept.
 23